 So I went the scientific route.
 I submitted a DNA sample to one of those companies (there were fewer then), and the analysis began.
 Several levels of analysis.
 And while matches to the information on my X-chromosome starting piling up – hundreds and hundreds, and I don’t think I’ve established one clear connection out of them – the Y-chromosome matches, all those Watsons I hoped to discover, were nil.

 I’m not sure how it happened – I think one of the surname project administrators had occasion to see my results and recognized a pattern.
 He ordered an additional test or two, and there it was – a series of close matches to a handful of men, most named Eggleston.
-We can easily count the original Eggleston immigrant as a common ancestor (and he is), but in he’s not necessarily the most recent.
+We can easily count the original Eggleston immigrant as a common ancestor (and he is), but he’s not necessarily the most recent.
 My results put me in a tiny sub-set of Egglestons, pointing to a common ancestor a little closer in time – a grandson, perhaps, of the original: Joseph Eggleston (or Eccleston), c.
-1685-1765, of Stonington, Connecticut.
+1685-1767, of Stonington, Connecticut.

 While all this was going on, I contacted a woman whose name is Watson, whose Ancestry tree contained a lot of Watsonian coincidences with mine.
 Common locations, common first names through the generations, and a very familiar looking brick wall surrounding Halfmoon, New York, circa 1800.